 2. Energy efficient

 An EV plays an important role in combating environmental pollution across the globe by cutting down the emissions and reducing the dependence on fuels.
 In rural parts of India, the use of EVs is emerging because of easy battery charging through solar panels, energy storage options and contributing towards environmental sustainability.
+The EV can prevent the next power outage.
+Its huge battery is a backup source of energy and can power your home whenever needed.
+You can learn more on Dcbel website.

 EVs run and convert most of the electricity into energy.
 Today, electricity in rural areas is mostly generated through solar power, wind power, and hydropower, which are environment-saving energy sources.